In this chapter:

 21.5.1.
-Tuberculin skin testing (Mantoux) before BCG vaccination
+Tuberculin skin testing (Mantoux) or interferon-gamma release assay before BCG vaccination

 Tuberculin skin testing is not needed if BCG is given before age 6 months unless a history of contact with a known or possible case of TB is obtained.
 Although the tuberculin skin test is usually positive in the year following BCG vaccination, at least 50 percent of children will be negative beyond that time, so tuberculin skin testing still has utility for diagnosing TB infection.

-Children who have missed vaccination at birth may be vaccinated at any time up to age 5 years.
-If the child is 6 months or older, they should have a pre-vaccination tuberculin skin test to detect whether they have already been infected: vaccination only to being given if the child is uninfected.
+Children eligible for BCG vaccine who have missed vaccination at birth may be vaccinated at any time up to age 5 years (see section 21.5.3).
+If the child is aged 6 months to <2 years, they should have a pre-vaccination tuberculin skin test or an interferon-gamma release assay (IGRA; Quantiferon) if aged 2 to <5 years to detect whether they have already been infected: BCG vaccination only to be given if the child is uninfected.

 TB is more common in migrants or families of migrants from high-incidence countries.
-However, all pregnant women should have a discussion with their lead maternity carer about the risk of TB for their baby.
+However, anyone who is pregnant should have a discussion with their lead maternity carer about the risk of TB for their baby.

 Neonatal BCG is recommended and funded for infants at increased risk of TB, as defined in Table 21.1.